jasonbayton/11ty/_src/android/host-apps-externally.md

 ## Conclusion

-The most time-consuming aspect of this is system setup.
-Once that's out of the way generating the relevant file and uploading to Play takes just minutes, and the application becomes available to devices shortly after.
+The most time-consuming aspect of this was system setup.
+Once that was out of the way, generating the relevant file and uploading to Play took just minutes, and the application became available to devices shortly after.

+For current deployments, prefer managed Google Play private apps or your EMM's direct APK deployment option.
+Direct uploads to the Play Console now require Android App Bundle (`.aab`) format, while APK uploads remain supported when using the managed Google Play iFrame.

 If you're interested in learning more, feel free to [get in touch](/support).
 Thanks for reading!